 I no longer have a specific career goal on my bucket list either.
 Over the last few decades, I wanted to be a noted psychologist, a bestselling novelist, and a nutritionist.
-I imagined changing people’s lives with my insights and ability to motivate my clients to live a healthy lifestyle.
+I imagined changing people’s lives with my insights and ability to motivate my clients to live in healthy ways.

-A more recent career goal (before I became a freelancer writer), was to be an awesome teacher to a special population of kids I really understood.
-Let’s just say politics got in the way of that goal.
+A more recent career goal (before I became a freelancer writer), was to be a great teacher to a special population of kids I really understood.
+Let’s say politics got in the way of that goal.

 There are a lot of things I’d like to learn—or relearn—before I leave this planet.
-I’d like to sing again, play tennis again, and I’ve always wanted to learn to draw.
-I have to learn about technology and digital publishing (but none of that is on my bucket list).
+I’d like to sing and play tennis again, and I’ve always wanted to learn to draw.
+I have to learn about technology and digital publishing.

 So what is on my bucket list?
-What do I need in order to feel that my life has been worthwhile?
+What do I need in order to feel like my life has been worthwhile?

 It’s hard though.
 I won’t lie.

-I suppose it’s obvious for some people that they’ve made a difference in the world, and it must feel good to know this.
-Respected doctors, best-selling authors, Noble Peace Prize winners and the like get some kind of tangible feedback and proof that their lives have meant something.
+I suppose some people are more or less certain they’ve made a difference in the world, and it must feel good to know it.
+Respected doctors, best-selling authors, Noble Peace Prize winners and the like get some kind of tangible feedback that more or less proves their lives have meant something.

 The other day in yoga class, my teacher, who always seems to know exactly what I need to hear, read a passage from Marianne Williamson’s bestseller, A Return to Love.
 The book is a classic for good reason.
 It’s simple and brilliantly poetic.
 It’s about love.

 How can we make a difference in such a complicated society?
 We have so many choices.
-On the other hand, as we explore each possibility, we often find our choices are, in reality, remarkably limited.
-They may lead us down dead end roads until we hit a wall.
+On the other hand, as we explore each possibility, we often find our choices are really remarkably limited.
+They often lead us down dead end roads until we hit a wall.

 And then what?

-Simply using our gifts is not always enough—because of the competition, the bills, the tax laws, the stock market, and information overload.
+Simply using our gifts is not always enough because of the competition, the bills, the tax laws, the stock market, and information overload.
 Every day my inbox is bombarded with the latest “secret” for finding clients and well-paying writing gigs.
-Most of them are regurgitations of the ones I received the week before.
-At this point in my career, few of them are useful.
+Most of them slightly different versions of the ones I received the week before.
+And at this point in my career, few of them are useful.

-But I shift through them all to find that needle in the haystack.
-Because there still needles to find.
+But I shift through them all to find that needle in the haystack, because there are still needles to find.

-For some, it’s a stretch to see one’s job as work that spreads love.
-And some work does not (in which case the doer may want to consider a change).
-But every job worth doing has the potential to be done with love.
-Even if your job is to sell used cars—or carpets—you can do it with love.
+Every job worth doing can be done with love.
+Even if your job is selling carpets, you can do it with love.
 I mention carpets because I once knew a salesman who was joyfully helping people pick out carpets well into his eighties.
 That kind of thing can be inspiring.